Colin0224/esfd/README.md

-# YouTube to Lofi Converter
+# YouTube Note Extractor

-This project provides a simple web interface that converts a YouTube video to a lofi-style MP3.
+This project downloads audio from a YouTube URL and extracts a crude sequence of musical notes.
+The notes are synthesized into a WAV file that can be played back in the browser.

 ## Requirements